FarronF/limerick-council-meetings/meetings/2020/09/28-Full Meeting of Limerick City and County Council/Minutes  - Adjourned Meeting of Limerick City and County Council -  3rd July 2020.md

 in-charge of Steamboat Quay, Limerick, the Director, Physical Development, confirmed that

-he would revert with an update.---
+he would revert with an update.
+---
 2

 With the permission of the Mayor, Councillor Collins (B) referred to Notice of Motion No. 26